draeger-lab/refinegems/.github/CONTRIBUTING.md

 Please report bugs in the GitHub issue tracker.
 A good bug report includes:

-- the installed `refineGEMs` version or commit;
+- The installed `refineGEMs` version or commit;
-- the Python version and operating system;
+- The Python version and operating system;
-- how `refineGEMs` was installed, including optional dependencies if relevant;
+- How `refineGEMs` was installed, including optional dependencies if relevant;
-- the command, script, model, medium, or database entry involved;
+- The command, script, model, medium, or database entry involved;
-- the full error message or unexpected output;
+- The full error message or unexpected output;
-- a minimal example that maintainers can run, whenever possible.
+- A minimal example that maintainers can run, whenever possible.

 Avoid sharing private or unpublished models unless you are allowed to do so.
 If the problem depends on data that cannot be shared, describe the relevant model